wellyshen/react-cool-form/docs/api-reference/use-form-state.md

 `FormValues`

-The alternative default values for this hook to return when we didn't provide them via the [defaultValues option](./use-form#defaultvalues) of the `useForm`.
+The alternative default values for this hook to return when we didn't provide them via the [defaultValues option](./use-form#defaultvalues) of `useForm` hook.
 Two common use cases of this option are as follows:

-- Setting a default value for a field via the `defaultValue` attribute.
+- Setting a default value for a field via `defaultValue` attribute.
-- Setting a default value for a field via the `useControlled`'s [defaultValue option](./use-controlled#defaultvalue).
+- Setting a default value for a field via `useControlled`'s [defaultValue option](./use-controlled#defaultvalue).

 ### errorWithTouched